themaplelab/averroes/README.md

                                            its subpackages, ** to include the
                                            default package, <full_class_name> to
                                            include a single class.

+and optional parameters include:
+ -d,--dynamic-classes-file <file>          A file that contains a list of
+                                           classes that are loaded
+                                           dynamically by Averroes (e.g.,
+                                           classes instantiated through
+                                           reflection).

+ -h,--help                                 Prints out this help message.

+ -l,--library-jars <path>                  A list of the JAR files for
+                                           library dependencies separated
+                                           by path separator.

  -t,--tamiflex-facts-file <file>           A file that contains reflection
                                            facts generated for this application